-The Hearing provides the physician, with his/her attorney, an opportunity to present witnesses and evidence on his/her own behalf.
-The hearing is before a Board Committee of two physician members and a lay member.
+The Hearing provides the physician, with counsel, an opportunity to present witnesses and evidence on the licensee's behalf.
+The hearing is before a Board Committee of two physician members and a public member.
 An Administrative Law Judge presides over the hearing process.